Return & Earn

 Introducing Return and Earn, the largest litter reduction scheme ever introduced in NSW.

-Return and Earn will roll out from 1 December 2017 and will help to reduce the 160 million drink containers littered in our environment each year.
+Return and Earn was introduced in NSW on 1 December 2017 to help reduce the 160 million drink containers littered in our environment each year.
 Drink containers make up almost half of the volume of litter in NSW.

 Return and Earn is part of the NSW Government’s commitment to reducing litter volume in NSW by 40 per cent by 2020.